 After that wonderful tour, I was anxious to go to the show!
 I went to see "Love Never Dies" at the Adelphi Theatre which has music by Andrew Lloyd Webber.
 Some says that this is a sequel to Phantom of the Opera, but I've been told that Webber doesn't say that's not true and I'm guessing he would know!
 As you can imagine, it was wonderful.

 In the evening, I saw another powerful production, "War Horse!"
 If you can imagine, it had "puppets" that were life sized for full-grown horse!
 It required three puppeteers for each of the big horses and they were able to carry a man on top of the horse!
+Obviously, I am loving the theater.
+I think that it is most exciting to me that London is such an easy place to be active even by myself.
+I have no problem going to shows at night and walking.
+It is just an amazing place!

 I saw something about War Horse and it's making on TV the other day.
 That is too cool you got to see it live! =) Glad you are enjoying your time there.
 Peace and Love. ~Kim